Guardian Ad Litem

 - Interview the parents and the child (as needed).

 The GAL may also talk to teachers, coaches, doctors or therapists.
 The GAL may participate in court hearings by testifying as a witness or otherwise making recommendations to the court.
-The GAL does not make any actual decisions for the court, but they may encourage the parties in the settlement of their dispute.
+The GAL does not make any actual decisions for the court, but he/she may encourage the parties in the settlement of their dispute.

 A GAL may be appointed if one of the parties requests it (and is successful on the motion), or the judge may decide that a GAL is needed and appoint one even if it has not been requested.
 Any person who has completed the comprehensive training required by the state of Connecticut may serve as a Guardian Ad Litem.
 GALs are usually attorneys, but in some cases, they may be mental health professionals or others.
 The court maintains a list of those who have completed the required training and are able to serve in this capacity.